 Famous people born in Wales.
 Shirley Bassey, Katherine Jenkins and Tom Jones.

 The Isle of Wight Flag

-Isle of Wight
+The Isle of Wight Information

-I.O.W Is part of Britain-GB./UK.
+The Isle Of (I.O.W) White flag.
 The flag is taken from the Isle of Wight Arms in 1928.
 The castle featured represents the seat of historical Governors at Carisbrooke Castle, The blue field & 3 gold anchors represent the Islands maritime history and status.

-© 2008 compu-smart
+© 2008 Compu-Smart